openshift/ansible-service-broker/docs/namespaced-brokers.md

 In the Service Catalog, brokers that conform to the Open Service Broker spec can now be registered with the catalog as either a cluster-scoped `ClusterServiceBroker`, or a namespace-scoped `ServiceBroker` kind.
-Namespaced brokers will have their services and plans created and offered, likewise, on a cluster wide, or namespaced basis.
+Depending on the broker's scope, its services and plans will be available to the entire cluster, or scoped to a specific namespace.
 This enables a number of interesting use cases.
 For example, a cluster administrator may want to control access to certain services and plans, so they are able to do so by creating a namespaced service broker that will only expose these to users that have access to that